Umbraco Forms

 Adding A Prevalue Source Type To Umbraco Forms

-This builds on the "Adding a type to the provider model" article
+This builds on the "" article

 Add a new class to your project - inherit it from Umbraco.Forms.Core.FieldPreValueSourceType and implement the class.